Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Introduction

-Therefore, in such situations, if a transmitter can extract specific features from an original image based on the requirements of the receiver, the amount of data transmitted can be reduced by transmitting only the features extracted from the image.
+In such situations, if a transmitter can extract specific semantic features from an original image based on the requirements of the receiver, and the receiver can reconstruct the image with the same semantic features in the original one based on these features, the amount of the transmitted data be expected to significantly reduce by transmitting only the extracted features.
 Additionally, owing to recent developments in the field of artificial intelligence, image-generation models~\cite{bib:stable-diffusion,bib:dalle,bib:dalle-2} that allow generating images using descriptive information or sketches have become widely available.
 Moreover, recent real-time image-generation models~\cite{bib:stream-diffusion} can apply image-generation mechanisms to time-sensitive applications.
 Consequently, there is potential for the development of image-generation-based image transmission, which can be considered a type of semantic communication in the future.

 As an example of such a kind of communications, the authors of~\cite{bib:t2i-coding} have proposed an image transmission method based on the descriptive information contained in an image.
-In this method, the transmitter transmits only the descriptive text information extracted from the original image using an image-to-text algorithm to the receiver, and the receiver then reconstructs the image based on the received information through an image-generation model.
-Although this method can significantly reduce the communication cost compared to existing image transmission methods, some important semantic features, such as object position and composition, might be lost because it only relies on a single semantic feature from the reconstructed image.
+In this method, the transmitter transmits only the descriptive text information extracted from the original image, and the receiver then reconstructs the image based on the received information through an image-generation model.
+Although this method can significantly reduce the communication cost compared to existing image transmission methods, some important semantic features, such as object position and composition, might be lost because it only relies on a single semantic feature in image reconstruction.
 Therefore, it is necessary to extract and transmit multi-modal semantic features from the original image to realize image reconstruction with high semantic similarity and satisfy the requirements of the receiver.